IAm-Ky229/CPRE185/README.md

 ###### Lab 2
 Looked at difference between operations regarding floats, doubles, and integers.
 Also create a program that takes a user input and finds the volume of a 3D prism.

+###### Lab 3
+Start to work with the sensors on the DS4.
+Find acceleration of the controller when it is dropped.
+Also detect how many buttons are currently being pressed.